-Dr. John Jaquish invented X3 Bar and 12 week resistance training program.
-His LinkedIn profile states he holds a Ph.D. in biomedical engineering.
+Dr. John Jaquish invented X3 Bar Elite and the 12-week resistance training program.
+His LinkedIn profile states he holds a Ph.D. in biomedical engineering from Rushmore University.
 His personal website is JohnJaquish.com.
-Before he invented X3 Bar, he invented a device to revers his mothers osteoporosis.
-Here's a video which discusses it:
+Before he invented X3 Bar, he invented a device to reverse his mother's osteoporosis.

 Before creating the X3 Bar, Much of Dr. Jaquish's efforts were directed to improving osteoporosis – definitely laudable.
-Here is a video of the BioDensity device he used with his mom.
+The device is called OsteoStrong.

 Can You Reverse Osteoporosis?

-In the videos above, you saw how Dr. Jaquish reversed his moms osteoporosis.
+In the videos above, you saw how Dr. Jaquish reversed his moms' osteoporosis.
 Some of you may have wondered if osteoporosis can really be reversed.
-Yes it can.
+Yes, it can be reversed.
 I have seen the before and after bone scans of women who used to have osteoporosis.
 After a year or two of the right kinds of exercise, their bone density had improved so much, they no longer had the disease.

 X3 Clinical Research

 Does the X3 Bar training system have any clinical proof it's better than free weights or machines or body-weight exercises?
-I cannot locate any peer reviewed, clinical research on the X3 Bar itself.
+I cannot locate any peer-reviewed clinical research on the X3 Bar itself.
 The company has stated they are in talks with several universities to conduct research.
 Hopefully, in the near future, we will have the results of the studies.

-I can say with confidence the X3 Bar will stress the muscles and help them grow stronger.
+That said, I can say with confidence the X3 Bar will stress the muscles and help them grow stronger.
 The same is also true for anything which overloads the muscles.
 Is X3 Bar system better?
-I can't say.
+I can't yet say.

 Does X3 Bar Raise Growth Hormone?

-In the video, Dr Jaquish mentions a study he published – a meta-analysis (a study of other studies) of exercise and growth hormone.
+In the video, Dr. Jaquish mentions a study he published – a meta-analysis (a study of other studies) of exercise and growth hormone.
 Here is the study he's referring to in the video.
-I would agree there is probably a relationship between what he calls “whole body stability firing “ and HGH release.
+I agree there is probably a relationship between what he calls “whole-body stability firing “ and HGH release.

-But, I looked at the study and I did not see any which used elastic fitness bands or the X3 exercise program.
-The research I saw involved:
+But, the study does not appear to have used elastic fitness bands or the X3 exercise program.
+The research appears to involve:

 - Free weights and machines

-Sure, it's possible resistance training with elastic bands might create a similar release of HGH as those other exercise programs.
-I'd just like to see a study on this.
+It's possible elastic band resistance training might create a similar release of HGH as those other exercise programs.

-One the website, X3Home.com this statement is made:
+On the website X3Home.com this statement is made:

 “Within weeks you will see the fat simply melt off of you.
 This is HGH doing the work for you.
 Your best body is just a few weeks away.”